 When getting out of the house to walk around the block feels complicated, getting back to (or starting) outdoor adventures with a new baby can feel downright impossible.
-But I was determined to rip off the Band-Aid and figure out outdoorsy adventures with baby in tow.
+After having my first kid, I was determined to rip off the Band-Aid and figure out outdoorsy adventures with a newborn baby in tow.

-Our Saturday snowshoe was a success, due in no small part to being incredibly lucky with no poo-splosions (we forgot a back-up outfit).
-A few things we did have control over also helped – keeping our expectations low, planning ahead, and going with the flow.
+Our Saturday snowshoe was a success, although I will admit we got incredibly lucky with no poo-splosions (we forgot a back-up outfit).
+A few things we did have control over also helped: keeping our expectations low, planning ahead, and going with the flow.
 Basically no different than the rest of parenthood!

 What should baby wear on the trail?

 First and foremost, how the heck did we keep a two-month-old baby warm?
 Well, we picked a warm day.
 It was no accident we decided to go snowshoeing on a day that was sunny and 40. degrees!
 This was key for our first time out (for my anxiety and for ease of dressing Baby OB).

 Just like adults, babies need a moisture-wicking base layer.
 In case baby does actually manage to get too warm, you don’t want them to stay wet if they start sweating.
 Cotton stays wet and non-cotton/synthetic fabrics dry more quickly.

 But where the heck do you find baby base layers?
 Well, you can spring for some from Patagonia or similar brands.
 Or you can just put them in a onesie that isn’t cotton.
 I opted for the latter because I didn’t want to spend $50 on something that would only last one season.
 I used a long-sleeve polyester onesie with feet as my base layer.

 For a middle layer, I added a cardigan since, again, it was what we already had.
 If you have a hoodie or really anything else that’s big enough to add on top of the onesie, just use that.